Autoencoder vs Variational Autoencoder (VAE): Differences, Example

 autoencoder vs variational autoencoder - point vs distribution

 In the world of generative AI models, autoencoders (AE) and variational autoencoders (VAEs) have emerged as powerful unsupervised learning techniques for data representation, compression, and generation.
-While they share some similarities, these algorithms have unique properties and applications that distinguish them from each other.
-This blog post aims to help machine learning / deep learning enthusiasts gain a deeper understanding of these two methods, their key differences, and how they can be utilized in various data-driven tasks.
-We will learn about autoencoders and VAEs, understanding their core components, working mechanisms, and common use-cases.
+While they share some similarities, these algorithms have unique properties and applications that distinguish them.
+This blog post aims to help machine learning / deep learning enthusiasts understand these two methods, their key differences, and how they can be utilized in various data-driven tasks.
+We will learn about autoencoders and VAEs, understanding their core components, working mechanisms, and common use cases.
 We will also try and understand their differences in terms of architecture, objectives, and outcomes.

 What are Autoencoders?

-An autoencoder is a type of neural network that are used for unsupervised learning of high dimensional input data representations into lower dimensions embedding vector with the goal of recreating or reconstructing the input data.
-In other words, the primary goal of Autoencoder is to learn a compressed, latent / hidden representation of input data and then reconstruct the input data from this lower-dimensional representation with minimal loss of information.
+An autoencoder is a type of generative model that is used for unsupervised learning of high dimensional input data representations into lower dimensions embedding vector with the goal of recreating or reconstructing the input data.
+In other words, the primary goal of the Autoencoder is to learn a compressed, latent/hidden representation of input data and then reconstruct the input data from this lower-dimensional representation with minimal loss of information.

 Based on the above, you may note that an autoencoder architecture consists of three main components.

-• Encoder: Encoder represents a neural network comprising of one or more stacked convolutional layers which are used to compress the high dimensional dataset (trouser image) to a low dimensional embedding vector.
-Here is how the one form of encoder network architecture might look like.
+• Encoder: The encoder represents a deep neural network comprising of one or more stacked convolutional layers which are used to compress the high dimensional dataset (trouser image) to a low dimensional embedding vector.
+Here is what the one form of encoder network architecture might look like.
 Note a bunch of 2-dimensional convolutional layers are stacked and used along with parameters trained for each of these layers.
 The embedding space is the last two-dimensional “Dense” layer.

 encoder network architecture representation 1

-• Decoder: Decoder represents the neural network comprising of one or more stacked transposed convolutional layers.
-This network is used to decompresses a given embedding vector back to the same or new image.
+• Decoder: The Decoder represents the deep neural network comprising one or more stacked transposed convolutional layers.
+This network decompresses a given embedding vector back to the same or new image.
 One or more transposed convolutional layers with appropriate kernels are trained.
 Here is one form of decoder network architecture.
 Note multiple transposed convolutional layers and the image is last Dense layer having 32 x 32 pixel with grayscale channel.

 decoder network architecture representation 1

-In order to train the encoder decoder network (autoencoder), a model gets defined which represents the flow of image from encoder to decoder network.
+In order to train the encoder decoder network (autoencoder), a model gets defined which represents the flow of an image from an encoder to a decoder network.
 The Keras code such as the following represents the idea.

 #